valflrt/fractal_rndr/README.md

 One of the available coloring modes is cumulative histogram coloring (which was used to render the [presets](#preset-renders)).
 In the future I would like to add more modes and improve the current ones.

+It also features oversampling to reduce artifact pixels.

 # How to use

 Create a json file that must have the following structure: